vampi62/traefik-web-homepage/README.md

     },
     "enableCategories": true,
     "categories": {
+        "unclassified": {
-        "unclassifiedName": "Unclassified",
+            "name": "Unclassified",
-        "unclassifiedColor": "#000000",
+            "color": "#000000",
-        "unclassifiedIcon": "fas fa-question",
+            "icon": "fas fa-question",
-        "unclassifiedShowIfNoService": true,
+            "showIfNoRouter": false
+        },
         "categories": {
             "Domotique": {
                 "color": "#FF0000",
                 "icon": "fas fa-home",
-                "showIfNoService": true
+                "showIfNoRouter": true,
+                "routers": [
+                    "http-jeedom@docker",
+                    "http-rhasspy@docker"
+                ]
             },
             "Download": {
                 "color": "#FFA500",
                 "icon": "fas fa-download",
-                "showIfNoService": true
+                "showIfNoRouter": true,
+                "routers": [
+                    "http-transmission@file",
+                    "http-jdownloader@file"
+                ]
             },
             "ERP": {
                 "color": "#FFFF00",
                 "icon": "fas fa-building",
-                "showIfNoService": true
+                "showIfNoRouter": true,
+                "routers": [
+                    "http-grocy@docker",
+                    "http-mmp@docker",
+                    "http-electrostoreFRONT@docker"
+                ]
             },
             "NAS": {
                 "color": "#00FF00",
                 "icon": "fas fa-hdd",
-                "showIfNoService": true
+                "showIfNoRouter": true,
+                "routers": [
+                    "tcp-dsm-websecure@file",
+                    "tcp-file-websecure@file",
+                    "tcp-vpn-websecure@file"
+                ]
             },
             "IA": {
                 "color": "#00FFFF",
                 "icon": "fas fa-brain",
-                "showIfNoService": true
+                "showIfNoRouter": true,
+                "routers": [
+                    "http-ai@file",
+                    "http-sd-invoke@file",
+                    "http-sd-forge@file",
+                    "http-sd-a1111@file"
+                ]
             }
+        }
     },
-        "services": {
-            "jeedom@docker": {
-                "category": "Domotique"
-            },
-            "rhasspy@docker": {
-                "category": "Domotique"
-            },
-            "transmission@file": {
-                "category": "Download"
-            },
-            "jdownloader@file": {
-                "category": "Download"
-            },
-            "grocy@docker": {
-                "category": "ERP"
-            },
-            "mmp@docker": {
-                "category": "ERP"
-            },
-            "ai@file": {
-                "category": "IA"
-            },
-            "stablediffusion@file": {
+    "debug": {
-                "category": "IA"
+        "enabled": false,
+        "router": "copilot@file"
     }
 }
-    }
-}
 ```

 - **apiUrl**: This is the URL to access Traefik's API.
 If Traefik is running on a different host or port, update this URL accordingly.
-- **entryPointName**: This section specifies the entry points to use for HTTP and HTTPS services.
+- **entryPointName**: This section specifies the entry points to use for HTTP and HTTPS routers.
 These names should match the entry points configured in Traefik.
-- **http**: This section specifies the configuration for HTTP services.
+- **http**: This section specifies the configuration for HTTP routers.
-- **exclude**: This section specifies providers and services to exclude from display.
-For example, excluding internal services like `webmenu` keeps them hidden on the homepage.
+- **exclude**: This section specifies providers and routers to exclude from display.
+For example, excluding internal routers like `webmenu` keeps them hidden on the homepage.
-- **ignoreMiddleware**: This list specifies middleware to ignore when checking access restrictions.
-This can be useful for middlewares like `crowdsec` that manage IP filtering without blocking service links.
+- **ignoreMiddleware**: This section lists middlewares that, if used by a router, will cause that router to be excluded from the web page.
-- **tcp**: This section specifies the configuration for TCP services.
+- **tcp**: This section specifies the configuration for TCP routers.
 The `exclude` and `ignoreMiddleware` options work similarly to their HTTP counterparts.
 - **enableCategories**: This option enables or disables the display of categories on the homepage.
-- **categories**: This section defines the categories and services to display on the homepage.
+- **categories**: This section defines the categories and routers to display on the homepage.
+  - **unclassified**: This section defines the settings for the unclassified category.
-  - **unclassifiedName**: The name to use for services that do not belong to any category.
+    - **name**: The name to use for routers that do not belong to any category.
-  - **unclassifiedColor**: The color to use for the unclassified category.
+    - **color**: The color to use for the unclassified category.
-  - **unclassifiedIcon**: The icon to use for the unclassified category.
+    - **icon**: The icon to use for the unclassified category.
-  - **unclassifiedShowIfNoService**: Whether to display the unclassified category if no services are available.
+    - **showIfNoRouter**: Whether to display the unclassified category if no routers are available.
   - **categories**: This section defines the categories to display on the homepage.
     - **Domotique**: This is an example category.
 You can add or remove categories as needed.
       - **color**: The color to use for this category.
       - **icon**: The icon to use for this category.
-      - **showIfNoService**: Whether to display this category if no services are available.
+      - **showIfNoRouter**: Whether to display this category if no routers are available.
-  - **services**: This section defines the services and their categories.
-    - **jeedom@docker**: This is an example service.
-You can add or remove services as needed.
-      - **category**: The category to which this service belongs.
+      - **routers**: A list of routers that belong to this category.
 - **debug**: This option enables or disables debug mode.
 When enabled, additional information will be displayed in the console.
   - **enabled**: Set this to `true` to enable debug mode.
   - **service**: This option specifies a service to debug.
 If set, only information about this service will be displayed.